Build a CTO Website That Makes Technical Judgment Easy to Trust

 Dark, premium aesthetic.
 Engineered for C-suite advisors requiring immediate gravitas.

 Technical skill lists are not enough.
-Buyers evaluate decision quality and execution maturity.
+Buyers evaluate decision quality, execution maturity, and communication clarity.

-Websites that translate engineering into business outcomes convert better.
+Websites that translate engineering decisions into business outcomes convert better than profile-style résumés.

 Many CTO pages over-index on tools and under-explain decision quality, which is what founders actually hire for.